Antarctic Kayaking in the Southern Ocean

 Getting to Antarctica

 Ushuaia is located in Argentina’s portion of Tierra del Fuego.
 As the world’s southernmost city, Ushuaia is the starting point for the expedition ship as it navigates the Beagle Channel.
 Be brave and endure for two days, while 17-foot waves smack the vessel as it crosses the treacherous Drake Passage.
 During the first night, crew members bolt the porthole in our cabin shut, as we watch the water level rise.
-At the Antarctic Convergence, cold Southern Ocean waters mix with warm northern waters, causing the frigid and turbulent conditions.
+At the Antarctic Convergence, cold Southern Ocean waters mix with warm northern waters, causing turbulent conditions.

 Antarctic Kayaking